Before I explain, I want to invite you to attend a free webinar next week.

 Read all the details »

-This webinar will focus on the top four steps that all marketers should take to get their Google Analytics set up to give them meaningful data.
+This webinar will focus on the top four steps that all marketers should take to get their Google Analytics accounts set up for receiving meaningful data.

 Now back to the question at hand here, “Why is Google Analytics important for my business?”
 It’s a good question, but let’s back up just a tiny bit first.